}

 Instead of running away or allowing rejection to define your self-esteem, try these strategies to deal with the experience in a healthier way:

-1. Learn to interpret the signs of emotion
+1. Learn to interpret the signals of emotion

-Rejection awakens physical and emotional reactions that vary in intensity.
-To respond appropriately, the first step is to recognize Where do you find yourself emotionally.
+Rejection arouses physical and emotional reactions that vary in intensity.
+To respond appropriately, the first step is to recognize where you are emotionally.

 We can categorize this intensity into 3 levels: